BoilWP/WordPress-Plugin-Boilerplate/README.md

 ## Documentation

-> Documentation will be provided via the GitHub wiki pages.
+> Documentation will be provided via the GitHub wiki pages. -- Coming Soon --

+## Support
+This repository is not suitable for support.
+Please don't use our issue tracker for support requests, but for core WordPress Plugin Boilerplate issues only.
+Support can take place in the appropriate channel:

+* The [public support forum](http://www.sebastiendumont.com/support/forum/wordpress-plugin-boilerplate/) at SebastienDumont.com, where the community can help each other out.

+Support requests in issues on this repository will be closed on sight.

+## Contributing to WordPress Plugin Boilerplate

+If you have a patch, or stumbled upon an issue with WordPress Plugin Boilerplate core, you can contribute this back to the code.
+Please read our [contributor guidelines](https://github.com/seb86/WordPress-Plugin-Boilerplate/blob/dev/CONTRIBUTING.md) for more information how you can do this.

 ## License